 “Customerization” replaces the traditional marketing approach of developing products and services for the masses in favor of creating packages of value for the chosen few customers WHO you have selected to SERVE.

 Many marketers equate packaging to bundling, and yet they are completely different concepts.

 - the whole = the sum of its parts.
 It is a collection of products and services kluged together from their a la carte origin.

-- is driven by a price theme.
+- is driven by a price theme of savings.

 - is easy to copy by competitors within an industry since it is really a lower price in disguise.

 - consumes relatively few marketing resources.
 The price message over a collage of existing products and services doesn’t require a significant investment to go-to-market.